group of students and faculty on trip

 This class includes three essential components:

-1. Preparatory Meetings: Logistics of travel arrangements, basic cultural information, discussion of assigned reading material.
+1. Preparatory Meetings: Logistics of travel arrangements, basic cultural information, and discussion of assigned reading material.
 To be announced.

 3. Oral Presentations: Professional presentations that demonstrate your integration of theory and research with the detailed observations and analyses from your travel journals.
 Date to be determined after students return to the United States.